 - seeding, tubestock planting and/or transplanting (as required); - activities to enhance successful vegetation establishment such as weed and pest management, erosion control and bushfire mitigation; and - installing habitat augmentation features in native vegetation rehabilitation areas to improve habitat opportunities for native fauna.

-General revegetation methodologies and species selection are discussed in Section 6.5.
+General revegetation species selection and methodologies are discussed in Sections 6.5 and 6.14.

 Ecosystem and Land Use Sustainability Phase